vivi168/SNES_utils/mini_assembler/README.md

 In this mode, any line you type is interpreted as 65816 instruction, and assembled at specified address, if any, or a next address (start at 0, reset to 0 when switching bank).
 Does not care for bank boundaries (will carry on to next bank).

+Immediate feedback is given by printing the disassembly of assembled instruction.
+In case instruction can't be assembled, an error message is printed.

 Syntax: `[xxxx:] xxx xxxx`

 To exit mini assembler mode, simply submit an empty line.